Life of Samuel Johnson: Notable editions

 In 1831, John Wilson Croker produced a new edition which was swiftly condemned in reviews by Thomas Macaulay and Thomas Carlyle.
 The weakness of Croker's notes, criticised by both reviewers, is acknowledged by George Birkbeck Hill: "His remarks and criticisms far too often deserve the contempt that Macaulay so liberally poured on them.
 Without being deeply versed in books, he was shallow in himself."
 More objectionably, Croker interpolated into his Boswell text from the contemporaneous rival biographies of Johnson.
 Carlyle reviews and denounces the editor's procedure as follows:Four Books Mr. C. had by him, wherefrom to gather light for the fifth, which was Boswell's.
 What does he do but now, in the placidest manner,—slit the whole five into slips, and sew these together into a sextum quid, exactly at his own convenience; giving Boswell the credit of the whole!
 By what art-magic, our readers ask, has he united them?
 By the simplest of all: by Brackets.
 Never before was the full virtue of the Bracket made manifest.
 You begin a sentence under Boswell's guidance, thinking to be carried happily through it by the same: but no; in the middle, perhaps after your semicolon, and some consequent 'for,'—starts up one of these Bracket-ligatures, and stitches you in from half a page to twenty or thirty pages of a Hawkins, Tyers, Murphy, Piozzi; so that often one must make the old sad reflection, Where we are, we know; whither we are going, no man knoweth!A new edition by George Birkbeck Hill was published in 1887 and returned to the standard of the third edition text.
 Hill's work in six volumes is copiously annotated, and became standard to such an extent that when in the 20th century, L. F. Powell was commissioned to revise it (1934–64), Hill's pagination was retained.
 The single-volume edition by R. W. Chapman (1953) also remains in print, published by Oxford University Press.

+Everyman's Library was launched on 15 February 1906 with the publication of Boswell's Life of Samuel Johnson.

 In 1917, Charles Grosvenor Osgood (1871–1964) published an abridged edition, which is available via Project Gutenberg.